The internet operates without national boundaries. Countries and governmments operate within them. They see this as a problem. Here’s why.

 I could reach neighbouring states just fine.
 I could even reach

 delaware.gov, which is in Ohio.
 Just not the main website that had the information I needed.
 Why?
 Because I did not visit from an American internet address.
-They seem to actively block everyone who visits from outside.
+They seem to actively block everyone who visits from outside; how dare you want to look at our content!

 Realising this, I started my VPN.
 Chose a server in America as my “home” location.
 Five seconds later I visited